-Prerequisites: REA 098 and ENG 091 "C" or better; or appropriate placement score.
+Prerequisites: Successful competion of ENG 031; or appropriate placement score in English and Reading. .

 An exploration of guidance strategies for promoting prosocial behaviors in young children.
-Emphasis will be on positive guidance principles and techniques along with cultural influences and family involvement.
+Emphasis will be on positive guidance principles and techniques along with positive guidance principles and techniques along with cultural influences and family involvement.
 Observation in an early childhood education setting may be required.
 A current physical, TB test, background check and/or fingerprinting may be required.
 (1.2)